nanocloudx/nanocloudx/README.md

   - JavaScript, ActionScript3, PHP, Java, Linux, etc

 ## About job offering
+- Full-time employee
   - I'm not thinking of changing jobs
   - But, I would consider changing jobs immediately if offered the following
-  - Offer amount over 100,000 USD annual salary (required)
+    - Offer amount over 100,000 USD annual salary
     - Businesses that contribute to otaku culture for the world
     - Work that makes more people delight!
+- Short-term Contract Work
+  - Depending on the timing, I may be available
+  - Please make an offer at an estimated 10,000 JPY per hour
 - Contact
   - I will do my best to respond to direct contact from a company's HR
-  - I might ignore contact from a recruitment agent
+  - Apologies, but I generally do not respond to contact from recruitment agents